 - The fact that majority of the third game takes place in a dream.
 Imagine going through the death of a loved on and feeling guilty, then having dreams of a snow-covered, haunted mansion that traps you within it, if you follow your loved ones further in.

 - The fact that Yoshino was surrounded by the corpses of her loved ones for several days, unable to move, before she was found and rescued.

 - The descriptions of the house ghosts...

 Have you looked under your desk recently?
 Maybe you should check more often.

-Fatal Frame 4 has Ayako's room, with its eerie yellow glow, doll parts hanging from the ceiling, and the whispering and laughing that can be heard in the background.
-And then Ayako herself, who, at the beginning of your first battle with her, appears by jumping down to grab you by the shoulders.
-Never mind the things she's done to the other patients and even the nurses in the sanatorium...
+- Ayako is this incarnate.
+And her room has an eerie yellow glow to it, doll parts hanging from the ceiling and getting in your way and the whispering and laughing you hear in the background.
+And then Ayako appears for the first time jumping down and grabbing you by the shoulders.
+Never mind the things she's done to other patients or the nurses...

-When he enters the painter Yukou Magaki's room for the first time, he seemingly trips over something in the messy room.
-Turns out it's actually Magaki, crawling on the floor and grabbing his leg.
-He's just as happy to see him, not.
+- When Kirishima enters Yukou Magaki's room, he trips over something in the rather messy room.
+Turns out that it's Magaki himself, crawling on the floor and grabbing Kirishima's leg.

-And some of the music in the fourth game is just plaincreepy.
+- Some of the music in the game is just plain creepy.

 - The game ramped up the Body Horror and Gorn of the series.
 Most of the Mikos you meet have had their eyes slashed out, one ghost has glass shards stuck in his back after he hung himself and crashed into the window below and he jumps through the window, when you first encounter him.
 And Fuyuhi Himino was forced to cut her own throat.

 - During the first flashback of the Looming Man killing the Mikos, there's a lovely close-up of one of the Mikos, whose mouth was sliced open on one side and a large wound around her eye.